 - What will the email copy contain?

-- Designing the email template
+- How to design an email template

-- Coding the email template
+- How to code an email template

 - Building accessible emails

-- Common Mistakes in email template
+- Common Mistakes to avoid in email template

-- Experts share their thoughts about email templates
+- Experts speak about email templates

-What is an email template?
+What is an email template? – Understanding the basics

 - Stick to the bones and you have a plain text email.